IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 	38|luxembourg|3|Luxembourg
 	```

 Notice on the 10th line the output.
-There is indeed an invalid 2t in the
+There is indeed an invalid `2t` in the
 first column of the input file.
 Therefore, we made the correct
 assumption that the '2t' is causing the problem.
 From this list you can
-assume that the correct value should be 24.
+assume that the correct value should be `24`.

 6. Alternatively, we could have examined the nzload bad log file
-    NATION.LABDB.nzbad, which will contain all bad records that are
+    `NATION.LABDB.nzbad`, which will contain all bad records that are
     encountered during a load.
 In the second session execute the
     following command:

-!!! abstract "Input [Terminal 2]"
+=== "Input [Terminal 2]"
 	```
 	more NATION.ADMIN.LABDB.nzbad
  	```

-!!! success "Output"
+=== "Output"
 	```
 	2t|denmark|3|Denmark
 	```

-This is the same data as identified in the nation.del file and using the
+This is the same data as identified in the `nation.del` file and using the
 log file information to locate the record.
 Since the default is to stop
 the load after the first bad record is processed there is only one row
 in the bad log file.
 If we were to change the default behavior to allow